trac-hacks/githubservicehook/README.markdown

 ## Install

-1. Install the plugin into your trac project's plugins dir:
+Install the plugin into your trac project's plugins dir:

     cd /path/to/your/trac/project/plugins
     git clone git://github.com/seanh/githubservicehook.git
     cd githubservicehook
     python setup.py install

-2. Enable the github service hook.
+Enable the github service hook.
 Go to the admin panel of your project on github and enable the trac service hook.
 Set URL to your trac instance's URL, and set Token to whatever you like.

-3. Enable the plugin.
-Edit your trac.ini file and add:
+Enable the plugin.
+Add this to the bottom of your trac.ini file:

     [components]
     githubservicehook.* = enabled

     [githubservicehook]
     token = YOUR_TOKEN

 where YOUR_TOKEN is the same token that you set in your github project.

-4. Finally, restart the web server that hosts your trac instance.
+Finally, restart the web server that hosts your trac instance.